yangKJ/KJNetworkPlugin/README_EN.md

 > + [**中文文档**](https://github.com/yangKJ/KJNetworkPlugin/blob/master/README.md)

-### Plug-in network, support batch and chain operation
+### Network Plugin, support batch and chain operation
 - Friends who are familiar with swift should know an excellent three-party library [Moya](https://github.com/Moya/Moya), the plug-in version of the network request is really fragrant, so I use the idea to make a pure oc version of the plug-in Network request library.
 - Friends who are familiar with oc should know an excellent three-party library [YTKNetwork](https://github.com/yuantiku/YTKNetwork), object-based protocol version network request, and then his batch network request and chain network The request is also super fragrant.
 - Combining some of the advantages of the two, make a pure OC version of the batch and chain plug-in version of the network request library.

 ### Function list
-> + <font color=red>The plug-in version of the network request can be more convenient and quick to customize the exclusive network request, and supports batch operation and chain operation.</font>
+<font color=red>The plug-in version of the network request can be more convenient and quick to customize the exclusive network request, and supports batch operation and chain operation.</font>

 - Support basic network requests, download and upload files
 - Support configuration of general request and path, general parameters, etc.
+- Support batch operation
+- Support chain network request
-- Support setting loading and prompt box plugin
+- Support setting loading animation plugin
-- Support analysis result plug-in
+- Support analysis result plugin
 - Support web cache plugin
-- Support configuration of self-built certificate plug-in
+- Support configuration of self-built certificate plugin
-- Support to modify the request body and get the response result plug-in
+- Support to modify the request body and get the response result plugin
 - Support network log packet capture plugin
 - Support refresh to load more plugins
 - Support error code parsing plugin
 - Support error and empty data UI display plugin
+- Support display indicator plugin
+- Support failed error prompt plugin
-- Support batch operation
+- Support request parameter set secret key plugin
-- Support chain network request
+- Support network data unzip and parameter zip plugin

 ### Network
 <details open><summary><font size=2>**KJBaseNetworking**: network request base class, based on AFNetworking package use</font></summary>